zalewski-lukasz/qemu-music-player/README.md

 ```
 After that, the user will be able to choose files for deletion, upload and download the file.
 Only .wav files are used.

-## To do list
-- Split music_player.py into two seperate .py files running music player with either keyboard input, or with GUI input
-- Add song playing controls to web interface